KaveriRaut/MERN_App/README.md

 ## Coming Soon: New Functionalities Under Development 💻:
 - ✨ JWT Tokenisation for authentication and security
-- ✨ Search Functionality to search notes by title or by date of creation
 - ✨ Dark Mode
 - ✨ Task priority option : low, medium, high